Windows and doors

 Regular cleaning also gives you chance to inspect the windows.
-Signs that you need to increase the frequency of cleaning are chalking surface, condensation, mould growth, corroded fixings and blocked drain outlets.
+Signs that you need to increase the frequency of cleaning are chalking surfaces, condensation, mould growth, corroded fixings and blocked drain outlets.

-For severe stains, a mild abrasive cleaner may be necessary – trial it first to make sure it is not going to scratch.
+For severe stains, a mild abrasive cleaner may be necessary – trial it first to make sure it won’t scratch.
 Take special care not to damage the coating when cleaning coated or specialised glass – follow the manufacturer’s instructions.

 Doors sticking or jamming: This could be due to dirt, lack of lubrication or misalignment.
 Clean the locks and lubricate with graphite powder.
 If the lock is misaligned it will jam.
 If necessary, re-align the door.
 If sliding doors won’t shut properly, rain and cold air can get in.
 Clean and lubricate the rollers and repair or replace damaged rollers.
 You will need to remove the door to do this.
 The rollers may need height adjustment.

-If the lintel is sagging, you need to deal with the cause before fixing it.
+If the lintel (top of the frame) is sagging, you need to deal with the cause before fixing it.
 Get professional advice on this.

 Corroded hinges: This is caused by salt spray, lack of cleaning, or the wrong type of metal being used.
 Clean and oil the hinges.
 Replace corroded fixings.
 Painting will reduce the risk of further corrosion.

-If the wrong metal was used, replace the hinges with brass ones.
-Speak to a window specialist if you are unsure, look under “Window Repairs” in the Yellow Pages.
+If the wrong metal was used, replace the hinges with brass or stainless steel ones.
+Speak to a window specialist if you’re unsure.

 Water damage: Water damage around windows can be caused by condensation or leaks.
 Try to reduce the amount of condensation in your home.
 See our article on moisture in the home.

-Check that window drains are clear.
-Keep windows well painted and remove moisture as it occurs.
+Check that window drain holes are clear.
+Keep windows well painted and remove moisture as it appears.

 Aluminium windows or doors

-Pitting: If you don’t clean your windows and frames, you are inviting corrosion of the aluminium, which leads to pitting on anodised aluminium.
+Pitting: If you don’t clean your windows and frames, you’re inviting corrosion of the aluminium, which leads to pitting on anodised aluminium.
 This will shorten the product life.